AHartNtkn/AHartNtkn.github.io/_posts/2021-05-11-Computing-the-Discrete-Continuously.md

         11, 12, 13, 14, 15, 16, 17, 18, 19, 20}
 ```

-With that setup, we can actually implement the algorithm.
-There are two recursive algorithms we need.
+With that setup, we can actually start implementing quicksort.
+There are two recursive algorithms we need beforehand.
 Firstly, we need a program that takes an element `e` and a list `l` with min element `b` and max element `t` and returns a pair of lists, the first with min element `b` and max element `e` and the second with min element `e` and max element `t`.
 This will be applied each time we want to construct a single layer of our sorted tree.

 This algorithm can be implemented as a simple fold.
 We just recurse over the list, shoving an element into either of the two lists based on its comparison to `e` (starting with two empty lists) until we run out of elements.